-Offered by King’s College London and the International Federation of Associations of Pharmaceutical Physicians and Pharmaceutical Medicine (IFAPP) Academy, this online CPD programme is designed for biomedical professionals working in medical affairs related functions and other areas of the medicines development arena within the biopharmaceutical industries and clinical research organisations.
+Offered by King’s College London and the GMDP Academy (Global Medicines Development Professionals), this online CPD programme is designed for biomedical professionals working in medical affairs related functions and other areas of the medicines development arena within the biopharmaceutical industries and clinical research organisations.

-It consists of six modules to be offered asynchronously online, synchronous webinars and discussion forum, aiming to create a well-rounded, competent Medical Affairs workforce.
+It consists of six modules to be offered asynchronously online, synchronous webinars and group projects, aiming to create a well-rounded, competent Medical Affairs workforce.
 A CPD certificate is granted to those students completing the six modules and final assessment.

 Applications open in the autumn of each year and the programme runs from January-December.

 We also offer the option to take one or two modules from our MSc courses, as part of your continued professional development.
 The modules are self-contained units taught over four or five days, and assessed independently.